peregilk/north-t5/README.md

 # Nord-T5
 The Nord-T5 is a set of Norwegian seq-2-seq-models for doing Norwegian NLP.
 It builds upon the flexible T5 text-to-text platform and can be used for a variety of NLP tasks ranging from classification to translation.

 The models are built using the Flax-based T5X codebase, and all models are initiated with the mT5 pretrained weights.
-The models are trained using the T5.1.1 training regime, where the only task they are only trained on an unsupervised masking-task.
+The models are trained using the T5.1.1 training regime, where they are only trained on an unsupervised masking-task.
 This also means that the models (contrary to the original T5) needs to be finetuned to solve specific tasks.
 This finetuning is however usually not very compute intensive, and in most cases it can be performed even with free online training resources.

 ## Main versions
 |**Model:** | **Parameters** |